Simplicial Embeddings in Self-Supervised Learning and Downstream Classification: Simplicial Embeddings

-In this subsection, we mathematically analyze the SEM to understand its benefit and the effect of the hyper-parameter $\tau$.
-We show that: (1)\ there is a trade-off between the training loss and the generalization gap, which is controlled by the value of $\tau$, and (2) the SEM can improve the base model performance when we attain good balance in this trade-off.
+In this subsection, we theoretically demonstrate the benefit of training a downstream classifier with SEM normalized input compared to a baseline classifier with unnormalized input.
+We show that: (1) there is a trade-off between the training loss and the generalization gap, which is controlled by the value of $\tau_d$ (denoted $\tau\coloneqq \tau_d$ in this subsection), (2) SEM can improve the base model performance when we attain good balance in this trade-off, and (3) the improvement due to SEM is expected to increase or stay constant as $L$ and $V$ increase.
+In the remainder of this subsection, we introduce the notation and assumptions needed to understand and derive the result, then present our theoretical claim and discuss its implications.